 In fact, some women claim that the method makes their hair grow an inch per week!
 Mostly, the inversion method for natural hair involves inverting or putting the tips of your hair upside down while you are massaging your scalp with oil.

-One is the traditional movement that you get from the massage, and the other is from gravity making blood rush to your head, which is said to stimulate growth.
+One is the traditional movement that you get from the massage, and the other is from gravity making blood rush to your head.
+Due to the inversion method this is said to stimulate growth.

-If you experience any feelings of dizziness or being light headed, then do not try to tough it out or suck it up.
+If you experience any feelings of dizziness or being light headed during performing the inversion method, then do not try to tough it out or suck it up.
 This is your body’s way of telling you that you need to abort the mission and lift your head up.

-If this is your first time, then you should not be trying to get into the full-blown 90-degree position.
+If this is your first time using the inversion method, then you should not be trying to get into the full-blown 90-degree position.

-How to Use the Inversion Method to Grow Your Hair
+How to Use the Mulholland Method to Grow Your Hair

-The inversion method is a seven-day process that requires you to hold your head upside down for a few minutes while massaging oil into your scalp.
+The inversion method / mulholland method is a seven-day process that requires you to hold your head upside down for a few minutes while massaging oil into your scalp.
 Please see the directions below as to the preferred steps to start your journey.

 - First, begin by warming up your favorite oil.